grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (### They enter Stilt City)

 [//]: # (day: day 5, run to Stilt City)
 They continued to run at high speed on the surface for the rest of the night.
 At dawn the _Prospect_ dove, and they moved slowly under the remaining contested territory, tracing the gradual rise of the continental shelf as it approached the shore.
 They surfaced about midday well inside the area controlled by the Eastern Coastal Collective.
 That Authority aggressively defended open commerce in the waters leading into Stilt City.
-This police protection of free trade had led in the last 20 years to the rapid growth of what had come to be known worldwide as Stilt City.
-This policing was also the root cause of the heavy contesting of the waters further out from the Collective's control.
+This police protection of free trade had led in the last twenty years to the rapid growth of what had come to be known worldwide as Stilt City.
+This policing was also the root cause of the heavy contesting of the waters farther out from the Collective's control.

 The _Prospect_ moved into Stilt City under a high gray sky.
 The seas were calm and the air was warm.
 Percy had Hemi open the big cargo hatch on the deck and fresh air blew through it and down into even the deepest and most stagnant bilge wells of the ship.

 They passed a number of Collective enforcement ships holding station in an array around the protected waters as cargo vessels made the run into the city.
 But, as was customary, those ships did not interfere with anyone who was not interfering with another ship.
-They were there to stop other Authorities from delaying or preventing cargo moving into or out of their port.
+They were there to stop other Authorities from delaying or preventing cargo from moving into or out of their port.
 The policy here was that policing the contents of cargo boats was a matter for the Authority forces on land.

-The moniker 'Stilt City' might have been somewhat pejorative, but it was accurate.
+The moniker "Stilt City" might have been somewhat pejorative, but it was accurate.
 It was built on a vast river delta which rapidly attenuated the big ocean rollers down to calm, flat, and brown water.
 The structures built on pylons began to appear relatively far out into the ocean --- some in places where the water was dozens of meters deep.
 The buildings teetered high above the larger waves they needed to clear in those deeper waters.
-They stood atop artificial underwater forests of rigidly-spaced trees placed by the work of human hands.
+They stood atop artificial underwater forests of rigidly spaced trees, placed by the work of human hands.
 The structures farthest out from the mainland popped up in clumps in the distance on both sides of the _Prospect_.
 It was hard not to see them as circus performers striding around on tall stilts.

 The _Prospect_ floated into the main channel that led into the city.
 It was nearly a mile wide for much of its passage, forming an artificial equivalent to the large river that bisects so many coastal cities.

 The rapid growth of Stilt City and large volume of trade had brought wealth in, but the wealth did not flow down to all residents.
 The channel was thus filled with all manner of sea craft, from enormous steel cargo ships under the flags of various Authorities to tiny canoes from which the marrow of the boat had been scraped by the application of fire and ax blade.
 The most common craft, of which there must have been thousands, was an angular home-built wooden boat, driven either by singular canvas sails bound taught on rough wood masts and booms, or by long thin oars that were used to row the boats in deep waters and pole the boats through shallower waters.

 Virtually all the trade of Stilt City was done on the open water or on the docks.
-In many places boats of all sizes were rafted up and people traded goods across the networks of hulls.
+In many places, boats of all sizes were rafted up, and people traded goods across the networks of hulls.

 As the _Prospect_ made its way up the main channel, more and more sea craft moved about them.
 Speed was reduced to three knots and they crawled along through the still murky water leaving no wake.
-The stillness of the surface belied the powerful slow current that carried massive amounts of freshwater far out to sea down in the depths.
+The stillness of the surface belied the powerful slow current that carried massive amounts of freshwater far out to sea, down in the depths.

 Captain Percy, Cassandra, and Hemi stood on the bridge.
 Hemi held binoculars and carefully piloted the steel bulk of the _Prospect_ among the dense traffic of small wooden craft that swarmed around them.
-He called maneuvers down through the hatch to Gregory and Bastian who sat at the controls.
+He called maneuvers down through the hatch to Gregory and Bastian, who sat at the controls.

 "So this entire place is built on stilts?" asked Cassandra.